Creskendoll/Keyf-Server/README.md

 # Testing
 ## Basics
-In order to test the project first you have to `cd` into the `Keyf/` sub folder.
 All the tests should be placed under the `tests/` folder and be named as `test_foo.py`.
 Pytest will automatically look for those files and run them.
 You can run all the tests by running:
 - `pytest -v`

 If that doesn't work, you can try: